-- Any material weaknesses in the system of internal controls identified by either internal or external auditors are promptly and fully addressed.
-Regular reports are provided to the Senior Leadership Team and to the ARC summarising conclusions regarding internal control effectiveness and compliance. - The proxy structure of the SES Government Solutions Inc. entity (a wholly-owned indirect subsidiary of SES S.A.) and its subsidiaries and affiliates (together, 'the SES Government Solutions group'), in line with common practice for businesses serving certain segments of the US Government, imposes various restrictions on the SES Group Board and executive management in directly supervising the maintenance of an internal control system and imposing an internal audit structure.
-Hence the Group's own Internal Audit function does not perform direct internal control reviews of the SES Government Solutions group, but rather has an agreement with the SES Government Solutions group's management as to required levels of risk management and internal control.
-In recent years these procedures have been subject to evaluation and compliance testing by a third-party audit services provider, although this activity will likely be suspended for a period to allow the full integration of business operations of the original SES Government Services business and the DRS Global Enterprise Solutions business acquired on 1st August 2022.
-The Group's external auditor is also engaged for the audit of the financial information provided by the SES Government Solutions group in the framework of the audit of the SES Group's consolidated financial statements.
+Any material weaknesses in the system of internal controls identified by either internal or external auditors are promptly and fully addressed.
+Regular reports are provided to the Senior Leadership Team and to the ARC summarising conclusions regarding internal control effectiveness and compliance.

+The proxy structure of SES Space and Defense Inc. (a wholly-owned indirect subsidiary of SES S.A.) and its direct fully-owned subsidiary Global Enterprise Solutions, Inc. acquired on 1 August 2022 (together 'SES Space and Defense'), in line with common practice for businesses serving certain segments of the US Government, imposes various restrictions on SES's Board and executive management ability to directly supervising the maintenance of an internal control system and imposing an internal audit structure.
+Hence the Group's IA function does not perform direct internal control reviews at SES Space and Defense, but rather has an agreement with the SES Space and Defense's management as to the required level of risk management and internal control.
+In recent years these procedures were subject to evaluation and compliance testing by a third-party audit services provider, although this activity was suspended in 2022 for a period to allow the full integration of the business operations of SES Space and Defense.
+The Group's external auditor is also engaged for the audit of the financial information provided by SES Space and Defense in the framework of the audit of the Group's consolidated financial statements.
-REPORT

-ENVIRONMENTAL, SOCIAL & GOVERNANCE (ESG) REPORT CORPORATE GOVERNANCE & REMUNERATION
+- 3. CORPORATE GOVERNANCE & REMUNERATION

-CONSOLIDATED FINANCIAL STATEMENTS
+- 4. CONSOLIDATED FINANCIAL STATEMENTS

-SES S.A.
+- 5. SES S.A.

 ANNUAL ACCOUNTS

-ADDITIONAL INFORMATION